ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 git clone https://github.com/ggerganov/llama.cpp
 ```

 By default, `llama.cpp` builds for CPU only on Linux and Windows.
-So you don't need to provide any extra switches to build it for the Arm CPU you run it on.
+You don't need to provide any extra switches to build it for the Arm CPU that you run it on.

 Run `make` to build it: